-Emilia’s themes take her to the roots of mythology and ethnographic research.
-She is is fascinated by the darker side of things, the Brothers Grimm rather than the Disney version.
-All things creepy and crawly, especially insects and snakes (the latter she is actually phobic about, hence the intrigue).
-Any culture or tradition new to her that holds the excitement of learning and discovery.
-In Emilia’s opinion dolls should be more than just pretty.
-They become art when one is able to convey something more: a deeper meaning, a story to tell, a social commentary, to illicit an emotional response from the viewer.
+Emilia loves themes that take her to the roots of mythology and ethnographic research.
+She is is fascinated by the darker aspect of stories, all things creepy and crawly: insects and snakes; horrors of everyday society that we ignore and should be reminded of.
+She draws inspiration from travelling.
+Any culture or tradition new to her holds the excitement of learning and discovery.
+She believes dolls should be more than pretty.
+They become art when one is able to convey something more: a deeper meaning, a story, social commentary, something to illicit an emotional response from the viewer.

 “Each doll should have a soul.
 When you gaze into her eyes, she looks back at you.”